bkyle/obsidian-vault-statistics-plugin/README.md

 ## Version History

+### 0.0.6

+- FIXED: Reported values only contain 2 significant digits (#7)

 ### 0.0.5

 - Displayed statistics are formatted with grouping for increase readability.
-- Added Vault Size statistic which calculates the total size of all files in the vault that are understood by Obsidian  The display value is scaled to the appropriate unit.
+- Added Vault Size statistic which calculates the total size of all files in the vault that are understood by Obsidian  The display value is scaled to the appropriate unit.  (#5)

 ### 0.0.4